Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 where $\rmW$ is a $D\times D$ invertible matrix that parameterizes the transformation.
 The Jacobian of the above transformation is simply $\rmW$, making the Jacobian determinant equal to $\det\rmW$.
 A permutation is a special case of a linear flow, where $\rmW$ is a permutation matrix (i.e.~a binary matrix with exactly one entry of $1$ in each row and column and $0$s everywhere else).
 Alternating invertible linear transformations with autoregressive/coupling layers is often used in practice \citep[see e.g.][]{kingma2018glow, durkan2019neural}.

-A straightforward implementation of a linear flow is to simply parameterize and learn the matrix $\rmW$.
+A straightforward implementation of a linear flow is to directly parameterize and learn the matrix $\rmW$.
 However, this approach can be problematic.
-First, $\rmW$ is not guaranteed to be invertible in general.
+First, $\rmW$ is not guaranteed to be invertible.
 Second, inverting the flow, which amounts to solving the linear system $\rmW \rvz = \rvz'$ for $\rvz$, takes time $\bigo{D^3}$ in general, which is prohibitively expensive for high-dimensional data.
 Third, computing $\det\rmW$ also takes time $\bigo{D^3}$ in general.

-To address the above challenges, most approaches aim at parameterizing $\rmW$ such that it's guaranteed to be invertible---inversion then costs $\bigo{D^2}$ (i.e.~about the same as a matrix multiplication) and computing its determinant costs $\bigo{D}$.
-In Appendix \ref{app:linFlow}, we discuss a few parameterizations that achieve these goals.
+To address the above challenges, many approaches restrict $\rmW$ to a structured matrix, or a product of structured matrices.
+For example, if we restrict $\rmW$ to be triangular, we can guarantee its invertibility by e.g.\ making the diagonal elements positive.
+Moreover, inversion then costs $\bigo{D^2}$ (i.e.~about the same as a matrix multiplication) and computing the determinant costs $\bigo{D}$.
+In Appendix \ref{app:linFlow}, we discuss in more detail this and a few more parameterizations that restrict the form of $\rmW$ in various ways.

-Finally, it is important to note that it is in fact \emph{impossible} to parameterize all invertible matrices of size $D\times D$ in a continuous way.
-There is no continuous surjective function from $\R^{D^2}$ to the set of $D\times D$ invertible matrices.
+In any case, it is important to note that it is \emph{impossible} to parameterize all invertible matrices of size $D\times D$ in a continuous way, so any continuous parameterization of $\rmW$ that guarantees its invertibility will unavoidably leave out some invertible matrices.
+That's because there is no continuous surjective function from $\R^{D^2}$ to the set of $D\times D$ invertible matrices.
 To see why, consider two invertible matrices $\rmW_A$ and $\rmW_B$ such that $\det\rmW_A > 0$ and $\det\rmW_B < 0$.
 If there exists a continuous parameterization of all invertible matrices, then there exists a continuous path that connects $\rmW_A$ and $\rmW_B$.
 However, since the determinant is a continuous function of the matrix entries, any such path must include a matrix with zero determinant, i.e.~a non-invertible matrix, which is a contradiction.
 This argument shows that the set of $D\times D$ invertible matrices contains two disconnected `islands'---one containing matrices with positive determinant, the other with negative determinant---that are fully separated by the set of non-invertible matrices.
-In practice, this means that we can only hope to parameterize one of these two islands, fixing the sign of the determinant from the outset.
+In practice, this means that we can only hope to continuously parameterize one of these two islands, fixing the sign of the determinant from the outset.

-\subsection{Residual flows}
+\subsection{Residual Flows}

 In this section, we consider a class of invertible transformations of the general form: